core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 On successful processing of the CoAP request, the CoOL server MUST return a CoAP response with a response code 2.05 (Content).

 When a single data node is requested, the payload of the FETCH response carries the value of the data node instance requested.
-When a multiple data nodes are requested, the payload of the FETCH response carries a CBOR array containing the value of each data node instance(s) requested.
+When multiple data nodes are requested, the payload of the FETCH response carries a CBOR array containing the value of each data node instance(s) requested.
 The number of entries in this CBOR array MUST match the number of “instance-identifier” requested to allow a proper interpretation of this information.
-The following type of values can be returned for each 'instance-identifier' requested:
+The following values can be returned for each 'instance-identifier' requested:

 *	If the data node requested is not implemented or not instantiated, the CBOR simple value 'undefined' is returned.